Skip to main content

 Save your changes

-Cancelling a pending bid
+Withdrawing a bid

 What happens after acceptance

-When the Ornn team accepts your bid, two things happen:
+When the Ornn team accepts a bid:

 Secondary market